GameOverture/HyWebsite/mkdocs/docs/getting-started/index.md

 **Harmony Engine** is particularly well-suited for developers who:

+- Want to use a completely free and open-source game engine (MIT)
 - Are building any game in the 2d genre
 - Want a code-first workflow without the overhead of large general-purpose engines.
 - Need builds that are performant, lightweight, and cross-platform (including the web browser with optional WebAssembly deployment)